Alan A'Court: Playing career

-Whilst still in Division 2 A'Court's skill alerted England manager Walter Winterbottom, who was looking for a player to replace an injured Tom Finney; Winterbottom handed the left winger the first of his 5 caps on 6 November 1957 in a British Championship match against Northern Ireland at Wembley.
+Whilst still in Division 2 A'Court's skill alerted England manager Walter Winterbottom, who was looking for a player to replace an injured Tom Finney; Winterbottom handed the left winger the first of his five caps on 6 November 1957 in a British Championship match against Northern Ireland at Wembley.
 A'Court's only goal for his country and a goal for Duncan Edwards were not enough to prevent England losing the game 3–2.
 The highlight of his career was representing England at the 1958 FIFA World Cup in Sweden, where he played in England's last three matches against Brazil (0–0), Austria (2–2), and the group stage play-off game against the USSR (0–1).
 He did this despite playing for a club in the Second Division.

 Unfortunately for A'Court, injuries began to take their toll.
 He missed the whole of the 1963–64 championship winning season, so Shankly signed Peter Thompson from Preston North End.
 After spending most of his career at Liverpool, playing 382 times and scoring 63 goals, A'Court was allowed to leave.
 He joined Tranmere Rovers for a fee of £4,500 in October 1964.
 A'Court's final outing in a Red shirt was in a historic match: Liverpool's first ever European match at Anfield, the game was a European Cup preliminary round 2nd leg match on 14 September 1964.
 Liverpool had won the first encounter with Icelandic side KR 5–0 but rather than treat the return leg as a mere formality, the Reds finished off the job with a comprehensive 6–1 victory.

 Coaching career

-He later became player-coach at Norwich City before taking on various coaching jobs, including posts in Zambia and New Zealand, he also became assistant manager at Stoke City when Tony Waddington called upon his services in 1969.
+A'Court later became player-coach at Norwich City before taking on various coaching jobs, including posts in Zambia and New Zealand, he also became assistant manager at Stoke City when Tony Waddington called upon his services in 1969.
 In January 1978 George Eastham was sacked and A'Court was put in caretaker charge.
 His only match in charge of Stoke came in the FA Cup at home to non-league Blyth Spartans in 1977–78, Stoke lost the match 3–2.

 Once new manager Alan Durban was appointed A'Court moved to Crewe Alexandra as an assistant manager.
 He then went to join the sport staff at North Staffordshire Polytechnic.
 He managed Nantwich Town from September 1983 to April 1984.